elijahbrandner/elijahbrandner.github.io/essays/AI.md

 ---

 ## I. Introduction
-Artificial Intelligence (AI) has increasingly become an integral part of education, offering students new ways to learn, problem-solve, and create.
-In software engineering, AI tools like GitHub Copilot and ChatGPT can act as real-time coding partners, research assistants, and debugging aids.
-Throughout ICS 314, my primary AI tool was **GitHub Copilot**, which integrated directly into my coding environment and offered in-line suggestions while I worked.
-Copilot often anticipated the code I intended to write, speeding up development without replacing my understanding of the material.
-I used **ChatGPT** occasionally for broader explanations, debugging help, and clarifying concepts that Copilot couldn’t fully explain.
-Together, these tools became valuable supplements to the course’s lectures, WODs, and projects.
+Artificial Intelligence (AI) has slowly worked its way into education, and now it’s everywhere.
+For software engineering especially, it’s like having an extra teammate who never sleeps.
+In ICS 314, I leaned heavily on **GitHub Copilot** as my main AI tool, and only pulled out **ChatGPT** when I needed a deeper explanation, a second opinion, or a quick research boost.
+Copilot lived right inside my code editor, finishing lines for me, sometimes even before I finished thinking them.
+ChatGPT, on the other hand, felt more like a “sit down and talk it out” type of assistant.
+Between the two, they made learning smoother, but never fully replaced the work I had to put in.

 ---

 ## II.
 Personal Experience with AI

 **1. Experience WODs (e.g., E18)**
-For assignments like E18 or E49, Copilot provided in-line code completions as I typed.
-For example, when working on TypeScript array methods, Copilot would sometimes suggest exactly the filter/map logic I had in mind, letting me move faster.
-ChatGPT came in when I needed to double-check syntax or logic, such as:
+When I was doing WODs like E18 or E49, Copilot would often guess exactly what I wanted to write.
+For example, I’d start typing some `map` and `filter` logic, and before I could finish, it would complete the rest.
+ChatGPT only came in when I got stuck and needed something spelled out, like:
 > "In TypeScript, how do I combine `map` and `filter` on an array of numbers?"
-This was helpful but still required adjusting to fit the WOD’s constraints.
+Helpful, but still required tweaking for the WOD’s rules.

 **2. In-class Practice WODs**
-During practice WODs, I mostly relied on Copilot for small syntax hints.
-If I started typing a function and hesitated, Copilot would often complete the rest, matching my intended logic.
-This was useful for keeping momentum without stopping to search the web.
+Copilot here was just a speed boost.
+I’d start writing a function, pause, and boom — it filled in the rest in a way I was already planning to do.
+Nice when the clock’s ticking.

 **3. In-class WODs**
-I avoided AI here since the purpose was to test my independent skills under time pressure.
-I wanted to challenge myself to recall concepts without external help.
+I stayed away from AI for these.
+Part of the challenge was seeing if I could actually do it on my own, under pressure.

 **4. Essays**
-For essays like E63 (Reflect on Design Patterns), I occasionally used ChatGPT to help brainstorm a clear structure:
+When I wrote essays like E63 (Reflect on Design Patterns), ChatGPT was my brainstorming partner:
 > "Help me outline an essay about MVC and reusable components in Next.js."
-From there, I wrote the content myself to ensure it reflected my own thoughts and experiences.
+I still wrote it myself, but the outline made it easier to start.

 **5. Final Project**
-In the DropBy project, Copilot was especially useful for speeding up repetitive code, like generating form-handling logic or writing fetch requests to Supabase.
-ChatGPT came in when I needed clarification on topics like:
+For DropBy, Copilot was my go-to for repetitive code — form handlers, fetch requests to Supabase, things like that.
+ChatGPT helped me understand things Copilot couldn’t explain, like:
 > "How do I query data from Supabase in a Next.js API route?"
-I adapted these examples to work with our authentication flow.
+From there, I adapted the example to our setup.

 **6. Learning a Concept / Tutorial**
-When learning Bootstrap and Next.js, I sometimes asked ChatGPT:
+When I was figuring out Bootstrap and Next.js, I asked ChatGPT:
 > "Explain how to create a responsive navbar using Bootstrap in Next.js."
-This helped bridge the gap between documentation and real-world usage by showing me examples I could experiment with.
+That gave me a working example without having to dig through multiple docs.

 **7. Answering a Question in Class or Discord**
-I didn’t really use AI for this.
-Most Discord conversations I participated in were about due dates or assignment requirements rather than technical troubleshooting.
+Didn’t really use AI for this.
+Most of my Discord conversations were about due dates or assignment requirements.

 **8. Asking or Answering a Smart Question**
-I occasionally used ChatGPT to polish my wording before posting a technical question, making sure it was specific and clear enough to get useful answers from classmates or instructors.
+Sometimes I’d use ChatGPT to make my questions cleaner before asking in class or posting in Discord.
+It was just easier to get a good answer if the question was clear.

 **9. Coding Example**
 At one point, I asked ChatGPT for:
 > "An example of a basic Next.js `src/app/page.tsx` layout."
-It provided a working structure, which made it easier to understand how to organize components and imports.
+This gave me a better sense of how files should be organized.

 **10. Explaining Code**
-If I didn’t understand a particular Next.js routing example, I would paste it into ChatGPT and ask:
+If I had code I didn’t fully get (like some Next.js routing examples), I’d paste it into ChatGPT and say:
-> "Explain what’s happening in this file line-by-line."
+> "Explain what’s happening here line-by-line."
-This helped me quickly connect the dots between syntax and functionality.
+Made it way easier to connect the dots.

 **11. Writing Code**
-Copilot often completed the exact code I was about to write — such as form validation logic, loops, or database queries — without me needing to fully type it out.
-It didn’t replace my own logic but made the process significantly faster.
+Copilot was fast here.
+I’d start typing and it would sometimes finish the whole loop, query, or function I had in mind.
+I still knew what I wanted to write — it just saved me a few keystrokes.

 **12. Documenting Code**
-When documenting functions in the DropBy project, I occasionally pasted code into ChatGPT with the request:
+When I needed to write JSDoc comments in DropBy, I’d sometimes paste the function into ChatGPT:
 > "Generate JSDoc comments for this function."
-This saved time but still required review for accuracy.
+It saved time, but I always reviewed for accuracy.

 **13. Quality Assurance**
-If I encountered ESLint errors, I could paste them into ChatGPT with:
+For ESLint issues, I’d paste the code and errors into ChatGPT:
 > "Here’s my code and the ESLint errors — fix them."
-It often fixed the issues instantly, though I always tested afterward to ensure nothing broke.
+Quick fixes, but still had to test afterward.

 **14. Other Uses**
-Being fairly new to Git, I used ChatGPT to help me understand commands for pull requests, pushing code, or handling merge conflicts:
+Since I’m still new to Git, ChatGPT was handy for commands I didn’t fully remember:
 > "What’s the step-by-step process for pulling the latest changes from main into my branch in Git?"
-This gave me confidence in my workflow without spending too much time searching through different Git guides.
+Made things less intimidating than digging through Git docs.

 ---

 ## III.
 Impact on Learning and Understanding
-AI in ICS 314 helped me move past sticking points that might have otherwise slowed my progress for hours.
-It was especially helpful in **researching unfamiliar concepts** like Next.js routing, Bootstrap components, or even basic HTML — since this was my first time coding HTML in depth.
-Copilot kept my workflow smooth, while ChatGPT provided deeper explanations when I needed to step back and learn.
-Together, they improved my comprehension, allowed me to build confidence faster, and often got me out of tough spots when I was stuck for too long.
+AI in ICS 314 was like a safety net.
+If I got stuck for too long, I could ask a question, get unstuck, and move on.
+It helped me research unfamiliar concepts like Next.js routing, Bootstrap components, or even basic HTML (since this was my first real dive into HTML).
+Copilot kept my momentum going, and ChatGPT filled in the gaps when I needed more context.
+Together, they didn’t just speed me up — they made me more confident.

 ---

 ## IV.
 Practical Applications
-Outside of ICS 314, AI has been just as valuable.
-In CST-239, I’ve used it for debugging Java and quickly recalling syntax.
-More broadly, I use ChatGPT as a research tool for learning new skills like sports, surfing, diving, and weightlifting.
-It helps me keep track of step-by-step processes and even build personalized diet plans for optimal nutrition without manually calculating everything myself.
-In many cases, ChatGPT acts as a faster, more interactive alternative to Google — letting me find relevant information in one conversation instead of sifting through multiple websites.
+Outside ICS 314, AI has been just as useful.
+In CST-239, I’ve used it for Java debugging and quick syntax checks.
+Outside of school, I use ChatGPT to research sports, surfing, diving, and weightlifting techniques, or to create step-by-step plans like personalized diet guides.
+Honestly, it’s like a faster, more direct version of Google — no jumping through multiple links, just straight answers in one conversation.

 ---

 ## V. Challenges and Opportunities
-The main challenge with AI was that Copilot sometimes suggested incomplete or incorrect code, and ChatGPT occasionally provided outdated information.
-However, these moments became learning opportunities — I learned to double-check AI output and adapt it to my needs.
-In the future, I see opportunities for AI to be integrated into coursework as a deliberate skill, teaching students not just how to code, but how to work effectively with AI.
+Copilot isn’t perfect — sometimes it guesses wrong, and ChatGPT can give outdated info.
+But that just means I’ve learned to double-check and not blindly trust AI output.
+There’s a lot of potential here: AI-powered code reviews, live debugging help, and automated test writing could all be integrated into future courses.

 ---

 ## VI.
 Comparative Analysis
-Traditional methods like lectures and documentation build the foundational skills needed to code without assistance, while AI-enhanced methods boost efficiency and provide alternative perspectives.
-My best learning came from blending both — first attempting problems independently, then using AI to refine, validate, or expand my solutions.
+Traditional methods (lectures, documentation, peer help) build the foundation.
+AI speeds up the process and gives you other ways to solve the same problem.
+My best results came from combining both — trying things myself first, then using AI to polish or troubleshoot.

 ---

 ## VII.
 Future Considerations
-AI will likely play a greater role in real-time debugging, personalized learning paths, and automated code reviews in software engineering education.
-I believe future courses could explicitly teach students how to use AI critically, treating it as a skill just like version control or testing.
+AI’s role in education will only grow — I can see it being part of real-time debugging, adaptive learning systems, and even grading.
+But I think it should be taught like any other skill: how to use it effectively without becoming dependent on it.

 ---

 ## VIII.
 Conclusion
-In ICS 314, GitHub Copilot was my main AI partner, and ChatGPT acted as my occasional research assistant.
-Used together, they improved my productivity, deepened my understanding, and made learning more engaging.
-My recommendation for future courses is to guide students in AI use — not to replace independent problem-solving, but to enhance it.
+In ICS 314, GitHub Copilot was my main AI teammate, and ChatGPT was my occasional research partner.
+They helped me move faster, understand more, and feel less stuck.
+If future courses teach students how to use AI critically and effectively, I think it’ll be as essential as learning Git.